poult-lab/daily-word/english_words_ learning.md

-#### 11/10.06
+#### 11/10.05

-01.defame /dɪˈfeɪm/
+01.rally /ˈræli/

-[n] Not only did it “defame” Lisa, but it was using the venue’s property, which could count as copyright.
+[v] The cabinet rallied behind the Prime Minister.

-"to harm sb by saying or writing bad or false things about them"
+"to come together or bring people together in order to help or support sb/sth"

 02.one of Russia’s most notorious penal colonies.